lembn/zilmorphs-site/notes.md

 Zilmorphs have no lifespan, from the moment they were first generated as seeds, if left to themselves, they would live on indefinitely in the blockchain.
 However, they are not completely immortal, certain activites can cause them to die.
 For example, boosting kills the younger Zilmorph in the process since the older Zilmorph extracts the energy of the younger so rapidly and agressivlely that the younger morph cannot handle it.

-A player can invoke a _mortality algorithm_ on a Zilmorph too.
+A player can invoke a *mortality algorithm* on a Zilmorph too.
 This gives a lifespan to the morph rather than allowing it to naturally live forever.
 The length of the potion depends on the strength of the algorithm, with stronger algorithms allowing the morph to live for longer, but often being more expensive and harder to come by.
 While it may seem a terrible idea to put a morph through this, it is beneficial since it boosts the stats of the morph by a very great amount making the morph much more powerful than ever achievable with even the bets training methods.

 A mortality algorithm can also be used to revive dead Zilmorph as an alternative to collecting pure energy.
 When the algorithm is applied to a dead morph, the morph is brought back to life, but with the curse of the lifespan attached to it.
 It also doesn't get any of the power buffs that the algorithm usually offers.
 To get these effects the algorithm would need to be applied twice: once to revive the dead morph, then again to empower the morph.
 Alternately, the dead morph could be resurrected with pure energy.
 If the mortality algorithm is applied to a morph that already has a lifespan, the lifespan is reduced.

-## universe

-The Zilmorph universe is contained within a time-loop, that repeats itself when the current _"genesis"_ ends.
-Currently we are in the first genesis, but the maintainers of the time-loop can trigger a reset, which will end the current genesis and start a new one.
-When this happens, the universe will completely reset.
-Players will keep their old Zilmorphs, but they can't be used in the new genesis, and will serve as a trophy of previous achievements.
+#### condition
+Every Zilmorph also has a *contidion* rating.
+A fresh morph has a 0% rating, but this rating is gradually increased as the Zilmorph is used for contract battles, arcade games, etc. Condtional wear is completely permanent and cannot be undone.
+It has no functional purpose, but can be used to rate the freshness of a morph.
+Any rating within the first maybe 10% is considered *"mint condition"*.
+There are some processes that can be followed to permanently or temporarily decrease a morph's wear rate, and certain bloodlines are more wear resitant than others.

 ## arcade
+The arcade is a non-Zilmorph way to interact with the universe.
+Only serious Zilmorph operators have the power to take on contracts, but anyone can play arcade games with no morphs.
+However, operators may find an advantage by using their Zimorphs to assist them in some of the games.

 #### morphsino